raegnar/raegnar.github.io/_posts/2012-07-18-opengl-should-support-loading-shader-files.md

 So, instead of <a href="http://www.opengl.org/sdk/docs/man/xhtml/glShaderSource.xml"><code>glShaderSource</code></a>, I propose <code>glShaderFile</code>, which instead of taking in a string of shader source, it takes in a string of a shader file name, from which it extracts the directory such that the shader compiler knows where to look every time <code>#include</code> is used.
 Optionally, it could take another string explicitly defining the shader include directory.
 Alternately, another version of <a href="http://www.opengl.org/sdk/docs/man/xhtml/glShaderSource.xml"><code>glShaderSource</code></a>, say <code>glShaderSourceDir</code> could take a shader string and have a parameter to explicitly define the shader include directory.

 Anyway, that's my rant.
-Its not a huge deal, but I actually think this simple addition would have a fairly large impact on the usability of glsl shaders.
+Its not a huge deal, but I actually think this simple addition would have a fairly large impact on the usability of GLSL shaders.